altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/hw2sw-flow/ug-hw2sw-flow-agx5e-premium-065b.md

    * Control, etc.), telling the OS how much physical space to protect.
    */
   intptr_t size = get_uio_map_attribute(UIO_MAP0_PATH, "size");
-  /* 'offset' is the byte distance between the 4KB page start and the device.
+  /* 'addr': Physical Base Address of the UART on the system bus.
-   * Because mmap() must round down to a strict 4KB page boundary, this
+   * This is the absolute hardware address decoded by the bus infrastructure,
-   * displacement value bridges the gap to hit the actual hardware registers.
+   * representing the true starting point of the chip in physical memory.
    */
   intptr_t addr = get_uio_map_attribute(UIO_MAP0_PATH, "addr");